Best Oatmeal With Banana Recipe (That Kids And Mom Love)

 But during the challenge, I had to completely give up oatmeal.

 Is oatmeal a constant breakfast in your home, too?
-Does your kids eat it, too?
-If yes, how do yo prepare it?
+Do your kids eat it, too?
+If yes, how do you prepare it?

 If you’re not an oatmeal fan, what do you eat for breakfast most of the time?

-Feel free to share in the comment section below because I want to learn more breakfast ideas to have a lot of variations.
+Feel free to share in the comment section below because I want to learn more breakfast ideas to have more variations.